build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 I want to try this setup using some other LLM's like Cohere and other Vector DB's like Redis.
 Hopefully, the above shows you how you can build your own production ready full stack pipelines for Large Language Models(LLM's) and integrate the pipeline with your front end and embedded NLP chatbots.
 Let me know other things that you want to read about using Open source , analytics, machine learning and AWS technologies!

-As you continue on your learning journey, I encourage you to delve deeper into Embeddings, Vector Databases, LangChain, several other LLM Models that are available on Sagemaker Jumpstart as well as AWS tools that we used in this tutorail like AWS OpenSearch, AWS Sagemaker, Docker Containers, Fargate.
+As you continue on your learning journey, I encourage you to delve deeper into Embeddings, Vector Databases, LangChain, several other LLM Models that are available on Amazon SageMaker JumpStart as well as AWS tools that we used in this tutorail like AWS OpenSearch, Docker Containers, Fargate.
 Here are some next steps to help you master these technologies:

-1. [AWS SageMaker](https://aws.amazon.com/sagemaker/?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): As you progress with SageMaker, familiarize yourself with additional algorithms it offers.
+1. [Amazon SageMaker](https://aws.amazon.com/sagemaker/?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): As you progress with SageMaker, familiarize yourself with additional algorithms it offers.
-2. [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/knn.html?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): Familiarize yourself with K-NN algorithm and other distance algorithms
+2. [Amazon OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/knn.html?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): Familiarize yourself with K-NN algorithm and other distance algorithms
 3. [Langchain](https://python.langchain.com/docs/get_started/introduction/?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): LangChain is a framework designed to simplify the creation of applications using large language models (LLMs).
 4. [Embeddings](https://huggingface.co/blog/getting-started-with-embeddings/?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): An embedding is a numerical representation of a piece of information, for example, text, documents, images, audio, etc.
-5. [Sagemaker Jumpstart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html/?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): SageMaker JumpStart provides pretrained, open-source models for a wide range of problem types to help you get started with machine learning.
+5. [Amazon SageMaker Jumpstart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html/?sc_channel=el&sc_campaign=tutorial&sc_content=fullstack-llm-langchain-chatbot-on-aws&sc_geo=mult&sc_country=mult&sc_outcome=acq): SageMaker JumpStart provides pretrained, open-source models for a wide range of problem types to help you get started with machine learning.

 ## Clean Up